 I would recommend the Dyson V10 if you’re looking for the following features in a cordless vacuum.

 - Longer battery run time – The Dyson V10 offers a fade-free 60 minute run time.
 This is by far the longest run time we have seen from a cordless vacuum cleaner.
 In addition, it only takes 3.5 hours for this Dyson vacuum to charge fully.

 - Wide variety of accessories – With the purchase of this Dyson vacuum cleaner you will receive a good number of cleaning tools and accessories.
-If you decide to purchase the unit directly through Dyson’s website, the company will allow you to add three extra tools to your purchase, free of charge.
-This brings you to a total of 11 extra pieces included with the vacuum.
+Dyson’s V-series of vacuums has one of the largest variety of accessories and attachments we’ve seen.

 - Want a 2-in-1 vacuum – Although the primary function of the V10 is to act as a stick vacuum, you also have the option of removing the stick and using it as a handheld vacuum.
 All of the tools work for both the stick and handheld.